mozilla/fjord/docs/testing.rst

    8. launch a reindexing

       Make sure it's reindexing things.
 Once you know it's reindexing things, then you can cut it short.
-Otherwise it takes *forever.
+Otherwise it takes *forever*.

 Testing localizations